Security: Security contexts (examples)

 The range of security contexts is illustrated by the following examples (in alphabetical order):

 Computer security

 Computer security, also known as cybersecurity or IT security, refers to the security of computing devices such as computers and smartphones, as well as computer networks such as private and public networks, and the Internet.
 The field has growing importance due to the increasing reliance on computer systems in most societies.
 It concerns the protection of hardware, software, data, people, and also the procedures by which systems are accessed.
-The means of computer security include the physical security of systems and security of information held on them.
+The means of computer security include the physical security of systems and the security of information held on them.

 Corporate security

 Corporate security refers to the resilience of corporations against espionage, theft, damage, and other threats.
 The security of corporations has become more complex as reliance on IT systems has increased, and their physical presence has become more highly distributed across several countries, including environments that are, or may rapidly become, hostile to them.